cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   I also added some traits to the shamans.
 While putting "Aged" on the Old one might make things harder, it just made more sense flavor-wise.
 And the traits I put on the other two were positive.
 I also gave the defenders of Barag Gor 2 more archers on Easy.
 Also the usual gold, income, & turn limit tweaks.
-05 To the Harbor of Tirigaz: apologize for Holy Water being a red herring, also gold tweaks.
+In later versions: give Rugh and Jetto traits, AI tweaks 05 To the Harbor of Tirigaz: apologize for Holy Water being a red herring, also gold tweaks.
 06 Black Flag: Here the enemies kept overtaking me before I really had a chance